-If you’re looking to create or access open source repositories, GitHub is a great option that offers free services for millions of projects.
+If you’re looking to create or access open-source repositories, GitHub is a great option that offers free services for millions of projects.
 Keep in mind that not all projects are open source, and some may require permission from the team before being able to view or contribute.
-For private repositories, GitHub also offers paid plans with additional features – currently hosting over 72 million private repositories.
+GitHub also offers paid plans with additional features for private repositories – currently hosting over 72 million private repositories.

 Why GitHub is important?

-Who and How you can get benefits from Github?
+Who and How can you get benefits from Github?

 If you’re looking for a job in software development, GitHub is an excellent platform to showcase your skills.
 Your profile on GitHub shows your contributions to different projects around the world, which helps recruiters see your capabilities.
 If you have a good reputation on GitHub, it’s likely that you know what you’re doing and will be an attractive candidate for potential employers.

-How Can you Make Use Of GitHUb?
+How Can You Make Use Of GitHub?

 Enhance product quality: If you post your code on GitHub, it can be seen and reviewed by programmers all over the world.
 This would help you understand flaws in your project and solve them with assistance from the community to create a better version of the software.

 Knowledge base: GitHub can be a valuable resource for expanding your knowledge.
-You can learn about other software developers’ projects and, in turn, share your own project with others.
+You can learn about other software developers’ projects and, in turn, share your own projects with others.
 If you’re having trouble with code dependency issues or conflicts, talking to someone else on GitHub could help you solve the problem.

 Better version control: GitHub stores every revision you make, so you can always look back at older versions for reference.
-Change-logs track what changes were made in each revision, so if needed, you can see where things went wrong.
+Change logs track what changes were made in each revision, so if needed, you can see where things went wrong.

 What are GitHub’s Features